Skip to Main Content

 ZONE SEARCHING AND SEARCH REFINEMENT

-Databases are divided into multiple fields to facilitate access to their contents (“author,” “title,” “year,” “publisher, ” etc. Knowing the fields that are available can help you to zero in on specific items you are searching for.
+Databases are divided into multiple fields to facilitate access to their contents (“author,” “title,” “year,” “publisher, ” etc.).
+Knowing the available fields can help you to zero in on specific items you are searching for.

-The opposite extreme is provided by where databases allow searching of the full text of indexed content.
-With access to the entire content, you can search out references to a particular person or phenomenon that would never rise to the level of an index term, or look for phrases or co-occurrences of terminology that reflect ideas or concepts difficult to express in a single descriptor.
-At the same time, full-text searching, while holding out the possibility of more comprehensive results, will often produce a wide range of less relevant content.
-Being able to temper a full text search with a search on a controlled-vocabulary can often help to focus your search.
+The opposite extreme is provided by where databases allow for searching of the full text of indexed content.
+With access to the entirety of the database content, you can search out references to a particular person or phenomenon that would never rise to the level of an index term, or look for phrases or co-occurrences of terminology that reflect ideas or concepts difficult to express in a single descriptor.
+Full-text searching, however, holds out the possibility of more comprehensive results while often producing a wide range of less relevant content.
+Being able to temper a full text search with a controlled-vocabulary search can often help to focus your search.

 In between is a set of cataloging data of more immediate focus – often referred to in databases as “citation and abstract,” “keywords,” or “all fields except full text.”